chandrikadeb7/chandrikadeb7.github.io/content/hero/index.md

 title: 'Hello World!
 My name is'
 name: 'Chandrika Deb'
 subtitle: 'I love exploring new things!'
-buttonText: 'Hire Me!'
+buttonText: 'Contact Me'
 ---

-I'm an India based developer with a goal-driven creative mindset and passion for learning and innovating.
+I'm an India based software developer with a goal-driven creative mindset and passion for learning and innovating.

 Currently working as a Software Developer at [Amdocs](https://www.amdocs.com/) and as a Freelance Content Writer for [Pepper Content](https://www.peppercontent.io).